moa-mnsr/100-days-of-code/log.md

 ### Day 3: November 19, Thursday

-**Today's Progress**: continued basic review from yesterday, followed by a long hard lesson in git
+**Today's Progress**: continued html workshop from yesterday to review basics, followed by a long hard lesson in git

 **Thoughts** Today the time spent after coding was very frustrating, but I really learned a lot about Git & GitHub after quite a lot of fussing to fix mistakes I didn't know I made yesterday to the working tree.
 So -- progress!
 It felt like both an accomplishment and a relief to discover I could ultimately figure it out.